niquola/madrid-hl7-2017-slides/README.md

 ## Who we are?

-HealthSamurai - small startup, pioneering FHIR in Health IT
+HealthSamurai - we are startup, pioneering FHIR in Health IT

 ## Our Beliefs

 * We believe, that FHIR eco-system is a future
-* We believe in generic FHIR platform as a useful brick in this eco-system
+* We believe, tat generic FHIR platform as a useful brick in this eco-system
 * We are proving this hypothesis with our clients, which are in production or going to production soon

 ## Problem/ Challenged

-* Generic server
-  needs Generic Database
+Generic server needs Generic Database

 ## Minimal Requirements